The composition of the Presidential Selection Committee is provided for in the Policy on University Appointments. The committee is comprised of:

 - One (1) regular full-time staff member, elected by Senate

 - One (1) member of the alumni community, elected by the University of Guelph Alumni Association

-Members of the Selection Committee were selected in keeping with the Call for Nominations and relevant Board and Senate policies.
-The work of the committee is guided by the Policy on University Appointments, its Charter and the Good Governance Policy for the Board of Governors.
+Members of the Selection Committee are selected in keeping with the Call for Nominations and relevant Board and Senate policies.
+The work of the committee is guided by the Policy on University Appointments, and the Good Governance Policy for the Board of Governors.

 Board Chair and chair of the Presidential Selection Committee

-Shauneen recently retired as Executive Vice President of Operations for the Royal Bank of Canada, where she oversaw operations related to personal and business clients.
-Shauneen joined RBC in 1984, and held a variety of roles, including Executive Vice-President of Business and Commercial Banking, Chief Operating Officer of the Global Wealth Management division, and President of RBC Centura Banks headquartered in North Carolina.
-A certified director (ICD), Shauneen also serves on the boards of CN and Andrew Peller Limited.
+Shauneen Bruder was, until her retirement on October 31, 2019, the Executive Vice President of Operations at the Royal Bank of Canada (“RBC”) where she was responsible for overseeing operations related to all personal and business clients in Canada.
+Her previous senior roles at RBC include Executive Vice President of Business and Commercial Banking, Chief Operating Officer of the Global Wealth Management division and President of RBC Centura Banks, Inc. in North Carolina.

 Nancy Brown Andison